pswhdev/mastermind/README.md

 - __Result keys__

   - The result panel, displaying the computed keys, is aligned with the guess row for clear interpretation of the provided results.
-It consists of four small circles, symbolizing the little "pegs" used as keys in the classic game when viewed from above.
+It consists of four small circles, symbolizing the little pegs used as keys in the classic game when viewed from above.

 Result  keys on the right side of the gameboard showing the computed result: black for the number of colors on the matching the position on the secret code and gray for the number of colors present on the secret code, but on the wrong place:
 ![Result "pegs"](documentation/gameboard_win.png)